-- CO1: Interpret the principle of physics in engineering field and compare the results with theoretical calculations. - CO2: Ability to use modern engineering physics techniques and tools in real time applications in engineering studies. - CO3: Know about the characteristics and the behaviour of materials in a practical manner and gain knowledge and its usage. - CO4: Apply the analytical techniques and graphical analysis to the experimental data
+- CO1: Understand the principle of physics and interpret them in engineering field and compares the results with theoretical calculations. - CO2: Ability to use modern engineering physics techniques and tools in real time applications in engineering studies. - CO3: The student will be enabled to know about the characteristics and the behavior of materials in a practical manner and gain knowledge and its usage.